Parsnips look like white carrots, well, because they are related!

 Cousin to carrots, parsley, celery, and other umbels, parsnips (Pastinaca sativa) are native to Eurasia and have been cultivated since ancient times.
 In fact, parsnips were used as a sweetener before sugar cane made its way to Europe!

-Parsnips are a cool weather crop in the Bay Area and other Mediterranean climates.
+Parsnips are a cool weather crop in San Jose, California and other Mediterranean climates.
 Parsnips can be planted in September, and then again in February, March, and April in our region.
 If you live in a different area, simply check with your local Cooperative Extension Office for your best planting times.

 Parsnip plant description